railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/index.rst

 your own analytic structure for a chart of accounts that closely matches your company's needs.

-For this chapter you should start with a fresh database that includes demo data, with :mod:`account` and its dependencies installed and no particular chart of accounts configured.
+For this chapter you should start with a fresh database that includes demo data, with :mod:`sale` and its dependencies installed and no particular chart of accounts configured.

 .. raw:: html